BeAPI/beapi-frontend-framework/README.md

 In order to keep a lightweight stack, you can add extra components that are used most of the time in Web dev.
 You have to use [composerjs](composerjs)

-### LivingCSS / Styleguide ###

-SASS file are commented in order to generate a living styleguide using `npm run livingcss` It is also available at `your_local_url/livingcss/html/` and watched by `gulp serve` For more details look at : https://github.com/straker/livingcss

 ### Responsive images ###

 WordPress native thumbnails are not enough for us.
 We want to build images: